 Tips for Getting the Best From a French Press

 Details matter if you want to make good coffee.

 For the best results, you need to start with the right coffee that's stored in the right way and ground to the right size.

 The stainless steel mesh of the filter (pictured above) is relatively coarse.
-This make filtration fast but fine coffee grounds will pass through and make your coffee muddy and foul tasting.
+This makes filtration fast, but fine coffee grounds will pass through and make your coffee muddy and foul-tasting.

 You can buy coffee ground to the right size for a French press, or use a grinder that allows good control of the resulting particle size.

 Burr grinders are best.
 Blade grinders smash coffee beans into particles ranging from the very large to the very small.
 At least part of the grind will find its way into your beverage.